donicjak/zeus_example/README.md

 To Create a database, do following:

+1. Install a clickhouse client and server with https://clickhouse.com/docs/en/getting-started/install/
-1. Activate your server with clickhouse-server start
+2. Activate a clickhouse server with: sudo systemctl start clickhouse-server
-2. Activate your client with clickhouse-client
+3. Activate a clickhouse client with: clickhouse-client --password (with passwowrd being Ya999888777)
-3. In your client, create a database: CREATE DATABASE eventlog;
+4. In your client, create a database: CREATE DATABASE eventlog;
-4. Make sure you are working with your database with: USE eventlog;
+5. Make sure you are working with your database with: USE eventlog;
-5. Create a table: CREATE TABLE eventlog ( id UInt64, message String ) ENGINE = MergeTree() PRIMARY KEY id ORDER BY id;
+6. Create a table: CREATE TABLE eventlog ( id UInt64, message String, timestamp DateTime) ENGINE = MergeTree() PRIMARY KEY id
-6. To add a timestamp attribute into a Table do: ALTER TABLE eventlog ADD COLUMN timestamp DateTime;
+                            ORDER BY id;

+7. Then run an app with: hypercorn main:app --worker-class trio --reload